Azure/blobxfer/docs/10-cli-usage.md

 option are `hot`, `cool`, or `archive`.
 * `--delete` deletes extraneous files (including blob snapshots if the parent is deleted) at the remote destination path on uploads and at the local resource on downloads.
-This actions occur after the transfer has taken place, similarly to rsync's delete after option.
+This action occurs after all transfers have taken place, similarly to rsync's delete after option.
 Note that this interacts with other filters such as `--include` and `--exclude`.
+* `--delete-only` only performs the delete operations as per `--delete` but no transfer is invoked.
+This option must be specified with `--delete`.
 * `--file-cache-control` sets the [CacheControl](https://docs.microsoft.com/azure/cdn/cdn-manage-expiration-of-blob-content)
 property on the destination entity on upload operations.
 Note that if an